ArenKDesai/Aren-s-Notes/botany.md

 **Red Algae** are multicellular algae that's mostly marine.
 They're red due to **phycobilin** pigments that help absorb blue and violet light that also contain chlorophyll.
 They store non-starch polysaccharides, and their cell walls contain carrageenan and agar.

 **Brown Algae** are marine seaweeds, especially in cold waters.
 They are between small and very large, and they're multicellular.
-The holdfast anchors algae to the bottom of the body of water, the stipe is a stem-like structure, the blade is a leaf-like structure that
+The holdfast anchors algae to the bottom of the body of water, the stipe is a stem-like structure, the blade is a leaf-like structure that assists photosynthesis, and the air-bladders are air-fi

 #### CLAW Hypothesis
 There's a hypothesis that phytoplankton exerts a negative feedback loop on the Earth's cloud cover, stabilizing the Earth's temperature.